 - Proactively communicate – make sure to let your boss know what you are working on.
-This can be, and should be, done in a myriad of ways.
-From annual and quarterly objectives down to weekly meetings and casual conversations, each has it’s place.
+This can and should be done in a myriad of ways.
+From annual and quarterly objectives down to weekly meetings and casual conversations, each has its place.
 Try to keep the conversations brief but informative.
-Do this by focusing on the “what”, not the “how”.
-Besides helping to keep your boss out of your weeds, this communicates confidence and aptitude and shows an appreciation and respect for his time.
+Do this by focusing on the “what,” not the “how.”
+Besides helping to keep your boss out of your weeds, this communicates confidence and aptitude and shows an appreciation and respect for his or her time.

-- Know your boss’s priorities and align yourself to them – make sure you understand your boss’s strategic objectives and how he is measured.
-Quickly align your objectives to his in order to ensure that your performance is participating in the success of your organization.
+- Know your boss’s priorities and align yourself to them – make sure you understand your boss’s strategic objectives and how he or she is measured.
+Quickly align your objectives to theirs in order to ensure that your performance is participating in the success of your organization.

 - Develop a collaborative relationship – develop rapport with your boss by learning to collaborate in an open, respectful, and honest manner.
 Don’t be the employee that always agrees with, or simply takes direction from, your boss.
-Your boss will value insightful feedback and creative ideas, even when they differ from his own thoughts.
-Providing a different perspective will help empower your boss to make better, and more informed decisions and it will allow you to begin to influence a broader scope of the organization.
-Too often, the boss doesn’t know what’s going on in the trenches; he looses perspective.
+Your boss will value insightful feedback and creative ideas, even when they differ from his or her own thoughts.
+Providing a different perspective will help empower your boss to make better and more informed decisions, and it will allow you to begin to influence a broader scope of the organization.
+Too often, the boss doesn’t know what’s going on in the trenches; it’s easy to lose that perspective when you’re not the one who’s actually at the controls.
 Remember, two minds are better than one, but in those instances where your boss decides to move forward in a way you disagree with, be prepared to get totally behind the decision.